Click here for the Baja Experts!

 Carlos;

 My friend and I are going to Cabo San Lucas for Cinco de Mayo.
-We are staying at the Plaza Las Glorias.
+We are staying at the Finistera Hotel.
 We want to have a really good time, as far as the nightlife is concerned.
 Is our hotel a good hotel...are we in for a good time? - Ceci

 Ceci;

 I've stayed in Cabo on Cinco de Mayo several times and there was lots going on!
 The hotel you are staying at is a very good hotel, and the location is perfect for what you want to do.
-The Plaza Las Glorias is located right downtown, facing the marina on the back side, and facing the main street (and all of the restaurants and clubs) on the front side.
+It has a killer beach and an amazing pool area on the Pacific side, and it's just a short walk to all of the restaurants and clubs) on the front side.
 For nightlife, you may want to start of at the Giggling Marlin...they start off with a very good dance-type show at around 9:15 - 9:30 p.m.
-After the show, open dancing begins...and it got real crazy on Cinco de Mayo last year.
+After the show, open dancing begins...and it gets real crazy on Cinco de Mayo.
 There's plenty of other places to stop and party as you head up the street, before ending up at Squid Roe for early morning dancing.
 I'm sure you'll have a great time!

 Carlos Fiesta